 Take the Patuxent Challenge!

-Participate in 18 of the many outdoor activities throughout the Patuxent River watershed.
-Complete one activity per county plus the City of Laurel by December 31, 2018, 8 total activities, document your participation by taking a selfie with each activity’s Patuxent Challenge marker, and receive your prize.
+Participate in the many outdoor activities throughout the Patuxent River watershed.
+Complete the activities by December 31, of each year, document your participation by taking a selfie with each activity’s Patuxent Challenge marker, and receive your prize.

 Learn more and get the details on the 18 sites at the Patuxent Challenge pages.